getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     "\1foo"    → Escape("\"),  General("1foo")
     ```

-    For the EscapePlain arm specifically (the last alternative
+    For the EscapePlain arm specifically (the last alternative in
-    in EscapedNumber), the inner `or` is
+    EscapedNumber), the inner `or` is
     `(PositiveIntegerLitWithSep | BareNumber | General)`.
 PEG
     order matters: integer-with-sep is tried first, then
     decimal-bearing BareNumber, then General as catch-all.
-    Critically, General is the *last* alternative within the
+    Critically, General is the *last* alternative within the arm,
-    arm, so it only fires when both number variants have failed.
+    so it only fires when both number variants have failed.
-    A two-arm structure with General as fallback of just one
-    number variant would shadow the other.

-    Cases where the fallback cannot fire (because no IdentStart
-    follows the multi-char Escape) cause the whole arm to roll
-    back atomically; the standalone EscapePlain catches the lone
-    `\` and the remaining chars tokenize independently.
+    Note that the General fallback is per-arm: when the
+    identifier-shaped tail itself fails (e.g. `\h` at EOF, or
+    `\u-5` where `-` is not IdentStart), the whole arm rolls back
+    and `\` surfaces as a standalone EscapePlain.
+This is
+    deliberate — committing to a multi-char Escape with no
+    follow-on content would emit a token that has no meaningful
+    downstream interpretation.